-Statistics and facts about the obesity epidemic
+Statistics and facts about overweight and the obesity epidemic

 Photo: istockphoto.com / sjhuls

 |Obesity prevalence among men in the U.S.||29.2%||Details →|

 |Obesity prevalence among women in the U.S.||29.8%||Details →|

 |Percentage of U.S. high school students who are overweight||16%||Details →|

 |Percentage of U.S. high school students who are obese||13.9%||Details →|